FAC7/worthwhile/README.md

 # How?

-##Key features
+## Key features
+* Candidate View
+* Host View
+* Wothwhile View

+## Desired functionality
 ### For hosts
 +	Information on the process at their fingertips (stage of the process, interview scheduling tool)
 +	Information on the candidates (number of candidates, candidate profiles and CV)
 +	Notifications when new candidates are added

 ### For candidates
-+ Role profiles, and information on organisaitons are available
++ 	Role profiles, and information on organisations are available
 +	Notifications when new roles are added

 ### For worthwhile